 Brothers Samuel German and Louis German married sisters Sarah Edelstein and Anna Edelstein.
-I am the great-grandson of Samuel German and Anna Edelstein.
-These two families came to the US between 1898 and 1902.
+I am the great-grandson of Samuel German and Anna (Annie) Edelstein.
+These two families came to the US between 1897 and 1901.
 We can guess that the marriages of these two brothers to two sisters was arranged.

 Samuel German was born circa 1876.
 He entered the United States around 1898 and died on July 10, 1904 from an epidemic of spinal meningitis.
 Anna Edelstein was born around 1884.
 She entered the United States in 1900 and died on January 31, 1950.
-Samuel and Anna had three children.
-They were:
+They were married on September 24th, 1901.
+Samuel and Anna had three children:

-Louis German was born June 20, 1877.
-He entered the United States in 1898 and died on July 4, 1926.
-According to the 1920 census Louis became a naturalized citizen in 1915 however the record of his naturalization is yet to be found.
-His address at the time of the 1920 census and at the time of his death six years later was 390 New Jersey Avenue, which was a tenement in Brooklyn, NY.
+According to his Declaration of Intention, Louis German was born on December 20, 1870.
+His age shown as 35 on the 1905 New York State Census, as 39 at the time of the 1910 U.S. Census, and 45 at the time of the 1915 New York Census all indicate a birth date in 1870.
+However his death certificate says that he was born on June 20, 1877.
+According to this Declaration, Louis entered the United States on May 15, 1896.
+The 1920 U.S. Census says that Louis became a naturalized citizen in 1915 however his Declaration is dated November 24, 1924.
+He died on July 4, 1926.
+His address at the time of the 1915 census and at the time of his death was 390 New Jersey Avenue, which was a tenement in Brooklyn, NY.
 The birth date of his wife Sarah Edelstein is unknown.
 She is believed to have entered the US in 1902, and her date of death is approximately 1904.
 She may have died from the same epidemic that her brother-in-law Samuel died from.
-Louis and Sarah had three children.
-They were:
+Louis and Sarah had three children:

 According to the 1910 US census, Harry and Sam entered the United States in 1902.
-Since they were around 6 and 4 years old respectively, we can presume that they entered the US with their mother Sarah and sister Blanche.
+In 1902 they would have been around 6 and 4 years old respectively, we can presume that they entered the US with their mother Sarah and sister Blanche.

 Each of these two families lost a parent due to the untimely deaths of Samuel and Sarah.
 After the death of Blanche's mother Sarah, her father Louis sent Blanche to live with her uncle Louis and aunt Katie Kaplan (nee Edelstein) who lived at 5th and McKean Street in Philadelphia.
 This would explain why Blanche is not listed on the 1910 US census with her father Louis German.
 It is believed that Katie Kaplan was a sister of Blanche's mother Sarah.
 At some point Harry and Sam moved to Philadelphia apparently to live near their sister.